100 Notable alumni of

 -

 Golo Mann was a popular German historian and essayist.
-Having completed a doctorate in philosophy under Karl Jaspers at Heidelberg, in 1933 he fled Hitler's Germany.
-He followed his father, the writer Thomas Mann and other members of his family in emigrating to France, Switzerland and the United States.
+After completing a doctorate in philosophy under Karl Jaspers at Heidelberg, in 1933 he fled Hitler's Germany.
+He followed his father, the writer Thomas Mann, and other members of his family in emigrating first to France, then to Switzerland and, on the eve of war, to the United States.
 From the late 1950s he re-established himself in Switzerland and West Germany as a literary historian.

 -